Body Work, Acupuncture and Exercise in the Treatment of Chronic Pain Resulting from Injuries

 Carlos Durana Ph.D., M.Ac. practices acupuncture in Washington D.C., Reston, Virginia, and in Bethesda, Maryland.

-Many people that come to see me for pain after an injury have already received treatment by one or more practitioners in the health field; after coming out of the acute stage of pain, many are still having considerable problems.
-It is common forthese dysfunctions to have preexisting postural patterns that need to be improved in order for the pain to be fully resolved.
+Many people who come to see me for pain after an injury have already received treatment by one or more practitioners in the health field; after coming out of the acute stage of pain, many are still having considerable problems.
+It is common for these dysfunctions to have preexisting postural patterns that need to be improved, through manual therapy, in order for the pain to be fully resolved.

 Mike had a preexisting problem with sciatica; the left back side of his leg was very tight.
 The tightness in his back muscles and fascia was also present in his buttocks, leg and foot.
 There was an overreliance on his right side for stability in his walking.
 His gait was precarious and not sufficiently stable.